Students make a consistent, sustained commitment to serving and developing connections with others.

 I think one of the things that I’ve learned from this experience was that it is often very tough to get the message out there, but I think what was important was that before we made this, as a council we just assumed that people wouldn’t care, or it wouldn’t work.
 A valuable lesson was that before we come up with such a conclusion, it is important that we try it, and throughout the 2015-16 year, we were able to publish almost every month to be printed and put up on each high school tutor room with what we as a council have been doing, and also capturing moments from our school during that month.

 My first opportunity for me to oversee a whole event came when we started preparing for Spring Fling Dance 2016.
 The executives recommended that the lower grades should take in charge of some of the upcoming events, and I volunteered to try and accomplish what I’ve been working towards since I became a student council member.

 It was overwhelming at first where the responsibility on all aspects of the event: manpower, resources, equipment, advertisements and finance, all rested upon me.
 At first I was told by the President to layout all the possible things that I will need to prepare for.
 Then it was up to me to make this event different than the ones we had before.
 I looked back at the previous dance and realized that there wasn’t much that we offered as a council, other than the dance floor and the music.

-The previous generation liked the music and dancing non stop, so only quarter of our auditorium was used and the whole place was used for dancing only.
+The previous generation liked the music and dancing nonstop, so only a quarter of our auditorium was used and the whole place was used for dancing only.
 Students had to pay the entrance fee, as well as extra fees for the drinks.
-Also, the previous dance attended about 50 people, where it didn’t offer a much more social setting within the venue.
-I realized that the majority of the people who are likely to come to the dance would be lower grades, so it was important that we target that demographics for the years to come.
+Also, the previous dance attended by about 50 people, where it didn’t offer a much more social setting within the venue.
+I realized that the majority of the people who are likely to come to the dance would be lower grades, so it was important that we target those demographics for the years to come.

-I decided to ask around what they would expect from a dance, and what will make them go.
+I decided to ask what students would expect from a dance, and what will incentivize them go.

 - a chill place, where they can sit down and talk